metal3-io/baremetal-operator/docs/deploying.md

 The user should run following commands to be able to meet requirements of each use case as provided below:

-### Commands to deploy baremetal operator with Ironic
+### Commands to deploy baremetal-operator with Ironic

 ```diff
 kustomize build $BMOPATH/deploy/default | kubectl apply -f-
 kustomize build $BMOPATH/ironic-deployment/default | kubectl apply -f-
 ```

-### Command to deploy baremetal operator without Ironic
+### Command to deploy baremetal-operator without Ironic

 ```diff
 kustomize build $BMOPATH/deploy/default | kubectl apply -f-